Innovation: Blockchain, Cryptocurrency, and Startup

 - Presale of tokens until the minimum fund required for the investment is reached;

-– When the presale succeeds, the property purchase will be formalized through the deed by a vehicle company ad hoc created;
+- When the presale succeeds, the property purchased will be formalized through the deed by a vehicle company ad hoc created;

 - The property may be rented in exchange for a cash flow that will be equally and automatically divided to the various token holders in proportion to the invested capital, or it will be sold for a capital gain to third parties.